bhofmei/jbplugin-trackscores/README.md

 ##Install

-For JBrowse 1.11.6+ in the _JBrowse/plugins_ folder, type:
+For JBrowse 1.11.6+ in the _JBrowse/plugins_ folder, create a _TrackScorePlugin_ folder.

+In the _TrackScorePlugin_ folder, type:
 ``git clone https://github.com/bhofmei/jbplugin-trackscores.git``

 ##Activate